netdata/netdata/src/web/gui/custom/README.md

 (e.g. `http://myhost:19999/dashboard.html`).
 The default web root directory with the HTML and JS code is `/usr/share/netdata/web`.
 The main dashboard is also in that directory and called `index.html`.\
 Note: index.html has a different syntax.
-Don't use it as a template for simple custom dashboards.
+Don't use it as a template for simple dashboards.

 > Some operating systems will use `/opt/netdata/usr/share/netdata/web` as the web directory.
 If you're not sure where
 > yours is, navigate to `http://NODE:19999/netdata.conf` in your browser, replacing `NODE` with the IP address or hostname